InfiniteBoost: building infinite ensembles with gradient descent: Related works

 As discussed above, over-fitting is a well-known problem for gradient boosting.
-The idea of another boosting-bagging hybrid algorithm~\cite{key-dart}, called DART, is to fight this issue by employing dropouts idea for ensembles of trees: muting complete trees as opposed to muting features in random forests.
-On each boosting iteration randomly chosen trees form a new ensemble~$M'$.
-A new regression tree fits the anti-gradient of the loss function with respect to the predictions obtained from the ensemble~$M'$.
-Adding of a new tree to the initial ensemble is accompanied by a normalization step.
+An idea of another boosting-bagging hybrid algorithm~\cite{key-dart}, called DART, is to fight this issue by employing dropouts idea for ensembles of trees: muting complete trees as opposed to muting features in random forests.
+During each boosting iteration a randomly chosen subset of trees forms a new ensemble~$M'$.
+A new regression tree is fitted to the negative gradient of the loss function with respect to the predictions obtained from the ensemble~$M'$.
+Adding a new tree to the initial ensemble is accompanied by a normalization step.
 Firstly, the new tree is scaled by a factor $1/k$, where $k$ is the number of dropped trees from the initial ensemble, to provide the same order of magnitude for the new tree as the dropped trees.
 Secondly, the new tree and the dropped trees are scaled by a factor of $k/(k+1)$ and the new tree is added to the ensemble.
 The last scaling ensures that the combined effect of the dropped trees together with the new tree remains the same as the effect of the dropped trees alone before the introduction of the new tree.
 InfiniteBoost and DART have similarities in the normalization step procedure, however, DART does not use correction constant (capacity), like InfiniteBoost.